 See Related: The Ultimate Ski Trip Packing List

 Myrdalsjokull is a glacier in the south of Iceland and is the country’s fourth-largest.
-Travelers often overlook it but is in fact an unusual treasure.
+Travelers often overlook it, but it is an unusual treasure.
 Myrdalsjokull has accessible trails with minimal experience required, making it a great place for hikers of all levels.

 You can also take a Myrdalsjokull snowmobile adventure here.
 Many reputable companies provide guided hiking tours at Myrdalsjokulla so travelers can easily explore the glacier.
 Myrdalsjokull is an impressive sight and provides hikers with unique and memorable experiences.